akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 #### Requirement – Web Browser Compatibility

+> We recognize that browser compatibility can become an issue during
+> the course of long-running contracts, as desktop platforms change
+> over time.
+In our agile acquisition practice, we expect the deployed
+> browser to typically remain consistent between the time of
+> solicitation and the time you complete the contract.
+> To the extent that the cost of approach is limited and reasonable,
+> we do encourage implementation methods that are browser neutral
+> and support a wider set of all modern browsers.
 > The Offeror must plan to support proposed solution compatibility with
 > DHSS currently deployed web browser version(s).
 The required
 > functionality of the solicitation must be fully supported, or the